 Only when a user creates a paid account, i.e. either decides to do so at the first login or upgrades from the free account at a later point, the following personal data are additionally requested and stored for the purpose of invoicing:

-A monthly payment interval is unfortunately not possible due to the higher administrative expenses.
+A monthly payment interval is not possible on account of the higher administrative expenditure.

 Incoming payments by bank transfer are processed on the account statements of BNP Paribas (branch office Germany).
 For bank statements a retention period of 10 years applies.